Lidl in the USA shows that internationalisation is not a matter of translation, but rather a learning process.

 3. What minimum density do we need for sales/service/marketing to be efficient?

-4. What must be local (product range, service, pricing logic, distribution channel)?
+4. What needs to be local (product range, service, pricing logic, distribution channel)?

-5. Which key figures decide after 90 dayswhether we scale up or readjust?
+5. Which key figures determine after 90 days whether we scale up or make adjustments?

 Where AI-supported research makes the difference here